Shed Removal Guide: Cost, Process & What to Expect

 A small metal or plastic shed?
 You might handle that yourself in an afternoon with a socket set and a pickup truck.
 But a wood shed with a shingled roof, nailed framing, and a concrete pad?
 That's a weekend project minimum, plus dump runs at $50-80/load.

-Our crew handles it in 2-4 hours, hauls everything, and you don't touch a nail.
-If you want to do the teardown yourself and just need somewhere to put the debris, a 10-yard dumpster rental is the right move — fits most single-shed tear-downs.
+Our crew handles most jobs in 2-4 hours, hauls everything, and cleans the footprint.
+If you want to do the tear-down yourself and just need somewhere to put the debris, a 15-yard dumpster rental is usually the right move for a single-shed tear-down.

 Good news: most municipalities in DuPage and Kane counties do not require a permit for demolishing accessory structures under 200 sq ft.
 Larger sheds or sheds with plumbing/electrical may require notification or a simple demolition permit.
 We check your specific city's requirements before scheduling.